 Mobility as a Service (MaaS) is the integration of different modes of transport and transit tools into a mobility service accessible from the moment people leave their front door until they reach their destination, planning and paying seamlessly based on what and how much they use, without using a private car.

 MaaS promises to help move people away from private car usage, helping to reduce congestion and pollution in cities around the globe.
-In Masabi’s view, there are currently three approaches to enabling MaaS for public transit (which are not mutually exclusive).
+In Masabi’s view, there are currently three approaches to enabling MaaS for public transport (which are not mutually exclusive).
 These are:

-2. Account-Based MaaS
+2. Account-Based Mobility-as-a-Service (MaaS)

 3. Subscription-Based MaaS